DataFire/Integrations/integrations/generated/simplyrets/README.md

 Many RETS vendors have strict requirements for showing disclaimers with specific information embedded.
-For example, in many areas it's required to show the time of the last listing refresh inside the disclaimer.
+For example, in many areas it's required to show the timestamp of the time the listings were refreshed inside a disclaimer or on a listing page.

 The timestamp of the last listing refresh timestamp can be found in one of two spots: